Giant List of Facebook Groups for Entrepreneurs and Startups

 3. Number of posts per day.
 A good indication of the size and activity of a group is the number of posts per day metric that Facebook shares.
 Good groups are active.
 If a group has thousands of members, but under 10 posts per day, it's not likely to be a very good group.

-Number of Posts Per Day
+Number Of Posts Per Day

 Conversely, groups with thousands of posts per day can become very difficult to sort through.
 Again, there's a sweet spot.